 Nzingah has extended her work as an artist by working as a teaching artist.
-Her commitment to reaching children through the arts has allowed her to work with well over a thousand students, in south Florida and nationally.
-In addition to her work with children, she has given several professional development workshops designed to educate teachers how to integrate the arts into their curriculum.
+Her commitment to reaching children through the arts has allowed her to work with well over 200,000 students, in south Florida and nationally.
+In addition to her work with children, she has given several professional development workshops designed to educate teachers on how to integrate the arts into their curriculum.
 Over the years Nzingah has become an advocate for children and adults with disabilities; as a result she has given several workshops designed to demonstrate how the arts can be used to reach children with special needs.
 Along with being a resident artist at several schools with the special needs population.
 She was a field reporter for Teaching Artist Journal.